mitsosf/edgeDetectionOnMap/README.md

-# Digital Image Processing 2020
+# Digital Image Processing Demo
 #### Installation & Usage:

 1. Create a new venv